obscuritylabs/darkmoon/README.md

 ### Pre-Commit Hooks

 To ensure consistent and high-quality code that follows standard practices, this repository will use pre-commit hooks.
-These checks must be passed before code will be able to be pushed to the repository.
+These checks must be passed before the code will be able to be pushed to the repository.

 ### Conventional Commits

-To keep a easily readable and clean commit history, conventional commits will be enforced.
+To keep an easily readable and clean commit history, conventional commits will be enforced.

 -[Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)

 ### Portable Development Containers

 VSCode allows for development within a docker container.
-This project has an already configured dev container that includes all needed dependencies, requirements and settings to begin development.
-There is also a docker compose file that will run the database and server.
+This project has an already configured dev container that includes all needed dependencies, requirements, and settings to begin development.
+There is also a docker-compose file that will run the database and server.

 -[Developing inside a Container](https://code.visualstudio.com/docs/remote/containers) -[Docker](https://www.docker.com/)